willclarkson/lsstScratchWIC/README.md

 # lsstScratchWIC

-Notebooks, random calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are in Sections 6 & 7 below of this README.**
+Notebooks and calculations along the way to LSST figures of merit. **Installation instructions that worked on my system, for sims_maf (confluence version), sims_maf_contrib, and the github version of sims_maf are in Sections 6 & 7 below of this README.**